Photophobia is eye discomfort in bright light.

 - Darkening the room

-If eye pain is severe, see your health care provider to determine the cause of light sensitivity.
+If eye pain is severe, see your health care provider about the cause of light sensitivity.
 Proper treatment may cure the problem.
-Seek urgent medical attention if your pain is moderate to severe, even in low-light conditions.
+Get medical help right away if your pain is moderate to severe, even in low-light conditions.

 The doctor will perform a physical examination , including an eye exam.
 You may be asked the following questions: